AugustDG/Unity-Utilities/README.md

 - `SingletonLazy` &rarr; Generic lazy singleton class, made for _MonoBehaviours_.
 Creates itself, if it doesn't exist.
 - `SingletonService` &rarr; A newer kind of a C# (doesn't interact with Unity) _Singleton_, only accessible through method calls.
 Mainly used for services.

+## Coroutines

+- `WaitUntilAndForSecondsRealtime` &rarr; Suspends the coroutine execution for the given amount of seconds using unscaled time and until the passed condition is true.
+- `WaitUntilOrForSecondsRealtime` &rarr; Suspends the coroutine execution for the given amount of seconds using unscaled time or until the passed condition is true.
+- `WaitWhileAndForSecondsRealtime` &rarr; Suspends the coroutine execution for the given amount of seconds using unscaled time and while the passed condition is true.
+- `WaitWhileOrForSecondsRealtime` &rarr; Suspends the coroutine execution for the given amount of seconds using unscaled time or while the passed condition is true.

 ## Extensions

 ### Numerals